Greatest Wins in Cleveland Browns History

 - Significance: Browns end 19-game winless streak, usher in new era

 New coaches.
 New quarterbacks.
 Failed draft picks.
 A winless season.
 Times got tough for the Browns from 2013–17.
-Then, in the 2018 NFL Draft, Cleveland selected quarterback Baker Mayfield with the first overall selection—the fourth first-round pick since 2007 to be spent on a potential franchise quarterback.
+Then, in the 2018 NFL Draft, Cleveland selected quarterback Baker Mayfield with the first pick—the fourth first-round pick since 2007 to be spent on a potential franchise quarterback.
 Unlike many of his predecessors, however, Mayfield delivered hope right away and believes he'll usher in the next great era of Browns football.

 Mayfield came off the bench mid-game in Week 3 of the 2018 season, and the Browns stormed back to shock the New York Jets and snap a 19-game winless streak.
 The victory ended a drought that lasted 635 days and lifted the spirits of a team and city which, since 2013, had seen 4 coaches, 12 starting quarterbacks, countless draft busts, a separate 17-game losing streak, and a 0-16 season in 2017.
 When Mayfield came to the rescue against the Jets, it set the foundation for a 7-8-1 record, Cleveland's finest finish since going 10-6 in 2007.